week seventeen1100 words

 Find the correct word.

-component labyrinth evaluate hoax murky
+labyrinth component evaluate hoax murky

 appraise, find the value of